Thursday, 21 August 2014

 On 24 December 1944, Brig.
 Gen. Frederick Castle won a posthumous Medal of honour in the biggest 8th AF raid of the war ..

-I also had to visit Thorpe Abbots, home to the 100th BG memorial museum, described by Martin Bowman in his "Airfield Focus" booklet as a 'national treasure'.
-Thorpe Abbots is just over the county border in Norfolk east of Diss - and, I found, very difficult to locate since the authorities apparently do not allow road signage from the main A143 Norwich/ Gt Yarmouth road.
+I also had to visit Thorpe Abbotts, home to the 100th BG memorial museum, described by Martin Bowman in his "Airfield Focus" booklet as a 'national treasure'.
+Thorpe Abbotts is just over the county border in Norfolk east of Diss - and, I found, very difficult to locate since the authorities apparently do not allow road signage from the main A143 Norwich/ Gt Yarmouth road.
 The speakers in the 'glass-house' atop the tower broadcast radio chatter, engine start-up and fly-by noises - very atmospheric!

-View from the 'glasshouse' on top of the control tower at Thorpe Abbots looking towards the 'unlucky' hard-stand 13 as seen on the airfield model below with its typical 'frying-pan handle' dispersals, bottom right corner..and a view of the surviving taxiway in front of the control tower..the main runway at Thorpe Abbotts, one of the longest constructed during the war in East Anglia, ran parallel to the taxi-way bottom right..
+View from the 'glasshouse' on top of the control tower at Thorpe Abbotts looking towards the 'unlucky' hard-stand 13 as seen on the airfield model below with its typical 'frying-pan handle' dispersals, bottom right corner..and a view of the surviving taxiway in front of the control tower..the main runway at Thorpe Abbotts, one of the longest constructed during the war in East Anglia, ran parallel to the taxi-way bottom right..

 ..although the old airfield is now virtually fully returned to agriculture, stretches of the southern perimeter track are reasonably well-preserved - heavily-laden B-17s once picked their way along this route...